Sea cucumber: Food

 To supply the markets of Southern China, Makassar trepangers traded with the Indigenous Australians of Arnhem Land from at least the 18th century and probably earlier.
 This is the first recorded example of trade between the inhabitants of the Australian continent and their Asian neighbours.

-There are many commercially important species of sea cucumber that are harvested and dried for export for use in Chinese cuisine as hoisam.
+There are many commercially important species of sea cucumber that are harvested and dried for export to the Asian market, often to be used in Chinese cuisine as hoisam.
 Some of the more commonly found species in markets include: